marius10p/suite2p-for-neurofinder/README.md

 # Sourcery

 Source-ry is the new clustering algorithm used in Suite2p.
-It has several new features and an overall increase in accuracy.
+It has several new features and an overall increase in accuracy and automation.
 The algorithm will be described in an upcoming update to the [paper](http://biorxiv.org/content/early/2016/06/30/061507).

 Donuts was used for series 00 and 03 (see below).